dabudke/makeuc-2025/README.md

 # MakeUC Project 2025

-Daniel Budke, Atharv Singh, Tam Le, Maite Peña
+Participants: Daniel Budke, Atharv Singh, Tam Le, Maite Peña

+Inspiration:
+It is a chrome extension designed to make online shopping cart